davestewart/php-pathconfig/README.md

-# php-pathconfig
+# PathConfig

-Path configuration library for PHP frameworks
+A path configuration library for PHP frameworks

+## Introduction